 9. Morepork – Ruru

 The ruru is a small species of owl whose Maori name is based on the somewhat haunting sound the bird makes.
 In Maori tradition, they were seen as a watchful guardian.
 They have a strong presence in many of the mainland areas of forest in New Zealand.
 Your best chances of seeing them are at dawn and dusk.

 10. New Zealand Falcon – Karearea

-The karearea are smaller than many other species of falcon found around the world (at around 40-50 cms).
-They are however, no less fearsome with the ability to fly at 100km/h and target prey larger than itself.
+The karearea is smaller than many other species of falcon found around the world (at around 40-50 cms).
+They are, however, no less fearsome with the ability to fly at 100km/h and target prey larger than themselves.
 They are most commonly found in the Kaingaroa pine forest in the Central North Island.
 You’ll also see them on the back of your $20 note!